 If your computer keeps running into the AMD driver crashing issue, don’t worry.
 It’s usually easy to fix…

-Update the AMD driver automatically – If you don’t have the time, patience or computer skills to update your drivers manually, you can, instead, do it automatically with Driver Easy.
+Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.

-- Download and install Driver Easy.
+1) Download and install Driver Easy.

-- Run Driver Easy and click Scan Now.
+2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

-- Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).
+3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-- Restart your computer and keep track of your computer to see if the problem is solved.
+4) Restart your computer and keep track of your computer to see if the problem is solved.

 If you never have this AMD driver crashing issue until recently when you updated the most recent driver, chances are it’s this new driver that’s causing the problem.
 So we should try rolling it back to the previous version.